-For the sake of openness and transparency, the Authority may publish a list of all respondents as soon as it is received, in accordance with the MCA's confidentiality guidelines and procedures18.
+For the sake of openness and transparency, the Authority may publish a list of all respondents to this Consultation on its website, within three days following the deadline for responses.
+The Authority will take the necessary steps to protect the confidentiality of all such material as soon as it is received, in accordance with the MCA's confidentiality guidelines and procedures.
 Respondents are however encouraged to avoid confidential markings wherever possible.